Does getting married impact your car insurance costs?

 For better or worse, your car insurance rates may change when you get married.

-Research shows married couples are generally deemed “less risky” by auto insurers and can be eligible for discounts on auto insurance premiums.
-Even if you previously shared a car insurance policy, you could still be eligible for additional discounts.
-However (and this is a big however), if your partner has a history of bad driving, this could negatively impact your combined insurance rate moving forward.
+Insurance industry research from The Zebra shows married couples are generally deemed less risky by auto insurers and can be eligible for discounts on auto insurance premiums.
+Even if you previously shared a car insurance policy with your spouse before you got married, you could still qualify for additional discounts.

-Here’s a little background on why this is the case.
-If you and your spouse have stellar driving records and no recent gaps in your insurance coverage, you are considered low-risk drivers and therefore will pay less in auto insurance premiums.
-Sit down together and review your policies.
-Then, check to see if you can get a better quote.
-Being a safer driver could actually improve both your relationship and the cost of your insurance.
+If you and your spouse have stellar driving records and no recent gaps in your auto insurance coverage, you are considered low-risk drivers and therefore could pay less in auto insurance premiums.